Water Is Life

-The availability of water is not reliable in the remote rural areas of Tanzania that we work in.
-The water source was a small tap for the surrounding villages that only provides water two to three times a week and is very poor condition, heavily embedded in mud.
+If there is no water, food cannot be cooked, children and staff will be dehydrated and sanitation levels will be low as there will be no water to wash hands.
+The availability of water in Nadasoito is not reliable as it is so rural and not supported by the government.
+The water source was a small tap for the surrounding villages that only provides water two to three times a week and is often heavily embedded in mud.
 When there actually is water, the tap is crowded with people and children waiting hours to collect water in buckets to carry miles back to their home.

 The water is used for cooking, cleaning, bathing and washing clothes.

-Unfortunately this water in Tanzania is undrinkable.
+Unfortunately this water in Tanzania is often undrinkable.
 To enable the water to be drunk, it is passed through our award-winning water filter that eradicates 99.99% of bad minerals and diseases.
 This water filter takes 2 hours to filter 10 litres of water.
-We currently have one water filter for the children to use at our orphanage but we need to purchase more for our school.
+We currently have two water filters for the children to use at our Homes For Hope project.

 Impact of this Water Is Life project